intel/ad-rss-lib/doc/ad_rss_map_integration/Main.md

 and especially on map information is required: Given the positions of all of the traffic participants, a map matched position has to be calculated and a combination of route planning and prediction based on the road topology has to be performed.
-Then, the route connecting the ego-vehicle and the other vehicle has to be analyzed to deduce the kind of RSS-situation between those two: driving on same road in same direction, in opposite direction or being faced with an intersection with respective priority rules.
+Then, the route connecting the ego-vehicle and the other vehicle has to be analyzed to deduce the kind of RSS-constellation between those two: driving on same road in same direction, in opposite direction or being faced with an intersection with respective priority rules.
-If the kind of situation is derived, the relevant road areas and object/vehicle information have to be transformed into the suitable world model format expected by the ‘C++ library for RSS’ (*ad_rss*) for further analysis.
+If the kind of constellation is derived, the relevant road areas and object/vehicle information have to be transformed into the suitable world model format expected by the ‘C++ library for RSS’ (*ad_rss*) for further analysis.

 These steps are not trivial.
 To enable the community to understand and evaluate RSS further,